dinikifo/HyperCard-lite/README.md

 ---

+# AI-Assisted Creation & Provenance

+Some parts of this repository were created or refined with the assistance of large language models (LLMs) at the author’s direction.
+The author reviewed and integrated the results.

+The intent is to place this work as completely as possible into the public domain via CC0-1.0 (see License below).

+If you believe any snippet inadvertently reproduces third-party copyrighted code in a way that conflicts with the license, please open an issue with details (file, lines, source link).
+We will promptly rewrite or remove the material.

+Privacy note: Don’t paste sensitive or proprietary material into issues or pull requests; treat prompts/logs as public.

+---

 ## Public Domain

 To the extent possible under law, the author(s) dedicate this work to the public domain.
 You can copy, modify, distribute, and perform the work, even for commercial purposes, all without asking permission.